The science of what we do at Les draws scientists and volunteers to us.

 Our scientists have an interesting and very relevant CV.
 They are from a team helping the Singapore government regrow reefs that are being demolished for Singapore’s port development.
 They are preserving a “Noah’s Ark” of coral nurseries replicating the mother reefs, with the intent that these can be replanted at a new site.
 It is a laudable green initiative.

 Last year, Ashlee, a marine biology student from the US, participated in STARR 2016 and what follows is her story of our experiments in our Living Laboratory in the reefs of Les.
+This is her blog.

 For measuring the length and height of corals accurately, we use a software called ImageJ.
 In your picture of the coral with the caliper next to it, you draw a line on the caliper and tell ImageJ the length shown on the caliper.
 ImageJ takes over and gives you the coral measurements to the scale of the caliper.

-And, what do you as a volunteer, get out of this?
+And, what do you as a volunteer, get to do?
 Apart from having a chance to live out your marine biologist inner child, you face one of the best tests of your peak bouyancy performance skills.
 In the words of an experienced diver who did his first underwater survey with us: survey diving brings out the best and the worst in divers!
 This is a fun yet meaningful way to practice buoyancy and underwater photography skills.
 We welcome divers of all skill levels, though.
 We have surveys to suit all levels of divers.
 The only thing we drill into our dive volunteers is, don’t grab coral for balance and position, or you will break off what you just measured.

 All our volunteers leave a little legacy of their own baby coral in Bali.
 Join us and be a part of our reef rehabilitation.